-On our site you enter your identity (name and date of birth) and your song name reference.
-Then you select a file representing your music (e.g. your song as mp3, or your partitions, lyrics or similar as pdf or word file).
+On our site you enter your identity (name and date of birth) and your song name.
+Then you select a file representing your art (for example mp3 files for songs, word or pdf documents for partition or lyrics).

 Our service then calculates a unique digital fingerprint of your respective file, in a process that cannot be reverse-engineered (the technical term is “hashing”).
 We combine this fingerprint and your identity into a pdf document, and let this pdf document digitally timestamp and seal by a trust service provider of the European Union, one of the few organizations worldwide which shows certified compliance with the eIDAS regulation.

 The signature applied is LTV-enabled (LTV = “Long-Term Validation”).
 With this, your certificate will confirm at any time in the future that its content has not been changed since it was timesptamed.
 The certificate therefore evidences that your song existed already at the moment of signature.
-The LTV quality of the signature allows you to use or to archive each certificate document for many years, even many decades.
+The LTV quality of the signature allows you to use or to archive each certificate for as long as you want, even many decades.

 When you receive your certificate, you need to store it safely (e.g. on a memory stick, on a google drive or similar), together with your music file.
 Pay attention that it is the same file that you used for our service, as your certificate will only establish the copyright evidence in combination with that file.
 Any other version, even if only the smallest bit is different, produces a completely different digital fingerprint.